Iraq's Maliki finally steps aside, paving way for new gov't

 "The Islamic State is massing its militants near Qara Tappa," said one of the security sources.
 "It seems they are going to broaden their front with the Kurdish fighters."

-(Writing by Michael Georgy; Editing by Peter Millership, Jim Loney and Ken Wills)
+(Writing by Michael Georgy; Additional reporting by Arshad Mohammed and Missy Ryan in Washington; Editing by Peter Millership, Jim Loney, Ken Wills and Lisa Shumaker)